RCPRG-ros-pkg/emor_trs/_docs/04_tasks/01_task_1.md

 * the robot reaches the desired orientation before reaching the desired point (as in the central picture)
 * the robot reaches the desired point before reaching the desired orientation (as in the picture on the right)

-Still, at the end, both desired orientation and position must be reached.
+Still, at the end, both desired orientation and position must be reached within some tolerance, e.g. 0.05 meters for position and 5 degrees for orientation.

 ## Grading

 You can get 5 points, including:
-* 2p - x, y and phi coordinates regulation (proportional with limited output),
+* x, y and phi coordinates regulation (proportional with limited output)
-* 2p - using reference frames transformations.
+* using reference frames transformations
-* 1p - proper stop condition and clean exit (if all previous requirements are met).
+* proper stop condition and clean exit (if all previous requirements are met)

 Please refer to the [Schedule]({{site.baseurl}}/01_introduction/02_schedule){:target="_blank"} page.

-{:/comment}